Akalbir17/https---github.com-orgs-rogue-agents-sc-Exisitng-PPO-Agents/README.md

 This repository contains replicated codes for expriments in [COG2019 Rogue-Gym: A New Challenge for Generalization in Reinforcement Learning](https://arxiv.org/abs/1904.08129).

-## Watch agents
-Here I show gifs of agents appeared in Section 6.4 in the paper.

 ### Generalized Agent
 ResNet + L2 regularization + 40 training seeds